JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 hims Topical Finasteride & Minoxidil Spray

-hims topical finasteride & minoxidil, $50/month
+Hims topical finasteride & minoxidil

 If you’re one of the literal millions of men struggling with hair loss, consider getting yourself a prescription medication for a hair loss treatment like finasteride or topical finasteride now.